outfox/fennecs/fennecs.tech/docs/Queries/Query.For.md

 :::

-## Differences in Calling Conventions
+## Performance Considerations in Calling Conventions

 RefActions can be passed to runners in several ways.
-Choose based on your preferred style and conciseness - but here's a lineup to compare options.
+Choose based on your preferred code style and desired conciseness.
+Here's a lineup to compare options.

 ::: code-group
 ```cs [lambda]